Exhibition — Xu Bing: Gravitational Arena

-Further, Xu's installation goes far beyond people's expectations, whether in form or content.
+Moreover, Xu's installation surpasses expectations, in both form and content.

-Produced by the Lujiazui Group and organized by MAP, the work is composed of 1,600 metal "Square Word Calligraphy" characters.
-It took nearly a month to install into a space where visitors can look through windows to different floors.
+Produced by the Lujiazui Group and organized by MAP, the work consists of 1,600 metal "Square Word Calligraphy" characters.
+The installation, which is situated in a space offering views through windows across multiple floors, took nearly a month to complete.

-The new work is also part of Xu's solo exhibition, currently underway at MAP through November 13.
+This new piece is also part of Xu's ongoing solo exhibition at MAP, which continues until November 13.

-For those unfamiliar with Xu and his previous works, it's a good idea to do some research online before visiting or read the exhibition's pamphlet carefully as well as the text on the walls inside the space.
-"Square Word Calligraphy" is one of Xu's most renowned series.
+For those unfamiliar with Xu and his earlier works, it would be beneficial to conduct some online research before visiting, or to carefully read the exhibition pamphlet and wall texts within the space.
+"Square Word Calligraphy" is one of Xu's most celebrated series.

 "Square Word Calligraphy" is an excerpt from Ludwig Wittgenstein's "Philosophical Investigations."
-From the perspective of linguistic philosophy, Wittgenstein points out a misunderstanding in human cognition resulting from language use.
-Inspired by this, Xu thinks "that like all languages, perspective' serves as an intermediary between our mental thoughts and the external world.
-Various languages unwittingly shape the way we are thinking, the same as any language, so our thinking must have some blind spots."
+From a linguistic philosophy standpoint, Wittgenstein highlights misunderstandings in human cognition arising from language use.
+Inspired by this, Xu suggests "that like all languages, 'perspective' serves as an intermediary between our mental thoughts and the external world.
+Various languages unwittingly shape our thinking, just as any language does, so our thinking inevitably has blind spots."

-Born in Chongqing in 1955, Xu is one of the first contemporary Chinese artists who received overseas recognition, which continues to this day.
-He is widely acclaimed as one of the leading conceptual artists working with language and semiotics (the study of signs and symbols and their use or interpretation).
-Xu's works have been shown at many well-known art museums around the world, including the National Art Museum of China, New York's Museum of Modern Art and Metropolitan Museum of Art, and London's British Museum and Victoria and Albert Museum.
+Born in Chongqing in 1955, Xu is among the first contemporary Chinese artists to achieve international recognition, a status he maintains to this day.
+He is widely celebrated as a leading conceptual artist, engaging deeply with language and semiotics, the study of signs, symbols, and their interpretations.
+Xu's works have been exhibited in renowned art museums worldwide, including the National Art Museum of China, New York's Museum of Modern Art and Metropolitan Museum of Art, as well as London's British Museum and Victoria and Albert Museum.

-"The shape and mirror reflection of the work resemble the 'wormhole model,' while 'arena' reveals the theatrical experience when viewed from various perspectives on different floors," Xu said.
-"Through modelling the entanglement between matter in the universe, I hope this piece evokes the viewer's thinking on the tensions, interactions and wrestling-like relationships among different civilizations.”
+"The form and mirror reflection of the artwork resemble the 'wormhole model', while the term 'arena' hints at the theatrical experience when viewed from varying perspectives on different floors," Xu explained.
+"By modeling the entanglement of matter in the universe, I aim for this piece to provoke contemplation on the tensions, interactions, and wrestling-like relationships among different civilizations.”